RoyM1234-svg/nlp_project/README.md

 4. **Final Answer Extraction**: The selected reasoning is used to determine the guilty suspect

 ### Supported Models
-- ** LLaMA (Qunatized)* .We evaluated with meta-llama/Llama-3.1-8B-Instruct(quntaized for memory efficiency).
-If you have larger memory you are welcomed to try with a larger model.
+- ** LLaMA meta-llama/Llama-3.1-8B-Instruct (Qunatized)* .
+If you have larger memory in your GPU you are welcomed to try with a larger llama model.

 ## Repository Structure